castelao/CoTeDe/docs/source/install.rst

 - `PyDap <http://pydap.org>`_, if you want to run the climatology test accessing the WOA data from an OpenDAP server, and no not installed NetCDF4, you will need to install PyDAP.

+- `Matplotlib <http://matplotlib.org>`_, is a powerfull library for data visualization.
+It is required for the graphic tools, like the visual inspection and classification of the data.

 .. note::

     Without netCDF4 nor PyDAP it is not possible to run "at sea" neither